spaceandtimelabs/blitzar/benchmark/multi_exp_triangle/README.md

 # multi_exp_pip
-Benchmarking for a multi-exponentiation using an accessor to precomputed sums of partition groups.
+Benchmarking for a multi-exponentiation of varying lengths in a triangular structure using an accessor to precomputed sums of partition groups.
 Runs benchmarks on the following curve elements:
 - `curve25519`
 - `bls12-381 G1`
 - `bn254 G1`